Pāḷi-Thai Tipiṭaka Notation

 Princess Patron in 2005

-The Roman-script transliteration for printing the Pāḷi text was introduced in Europe in 1888 but the complete Roman-script Pāḷi Tipiṭaka Edition in forty volumes, based on the latest International Tipiṭaka Council 1957 Edition, was published in 2005 in Bangkok by the World Tipiṭaka Project.
-The new proofreading and Roman-script typesetting, as well as, the creation of the first phase of the Tipiṭaka database in XML format was undertaken under the patronage of His Holiness Prince Krom Luang Vajirañanasaṁvara, the Supreme Patriarch of Thaland, who himself, was one of the representative Pāḷi scholars from Thailand to attend the historic international council in Yangon, the old capital of Myanmar.
+The Roman-script transliteration for printing the Pāḷi text was introduced in Europe in 1888.
+However the complete Roman-script Pāḷi Tipiṭaka Edition in forty volumes, based on the latest International Tipiṭaka Council 1957 Edition, was published in 2005 in Bangkok by the World Tipiṭaka Project.
+The new proofreading and Roman-script typesetting, as well as the creation of the first phase of the Tipiṭaka database in XML format was undertaken under the patronage of His Holiness Prince Krom Luang Vajirañanasaṁvara, the Supreme Patriarch of Thailand, who himself was one of the representative Pāḷi scholars from Thailand to attend the historic international council in Yangon, the old capital of Myanmar (formerly Burma).
 The new edition was entitled Mahāsaṅgīti Tipiṭaka Buddhavasse 2500 (The Great International Tipiṭaka Council B.E.
 2500/1957 Edition).
 The special inaugural edition was presented to President Chandrika Bandaranaike Kumaratunga of Sri Lanka as a royal gift of Dhamma from Her Royal Highness Princess Galyani Vadhana, grand-daughter of King Chulalongkorn Chulachomklao.
 The Princess Patron made a special Tipiṭaka Pilgrimage to Colombo upon an invitation of the President of Sri Lanka.
-Today over 150 special sets have been presented to the leading international libraries worldwide.
-Recently, the second edition in Roman-script published in 2019 with the newly revised International Phonetic Alphabet in Pāḷi (Pāḷi IPA), was presented to the British Library in London for the special exhibition on Buddhism between 2019-2020.

 The World Tipiṭaka Innovation 1999-present

 In 2014, Professor Dr. Chidchanok Lursinsup, a Royal Fellow in the Science Academy of Thailand, published a groundbreaking article, employing sixty-one mathematical formulae to decode the Syām-script orthographic writing of Chulachomkloa Edition.
-His references were based on Kaccāyana Vyākaraṇapāḷi, the oldest and one of the most important exegesis of the Pāḷi Grammar, as well as, Pāḷi-Syām to Pāḷi-Roman phonetic transcriptions.
+His references were based on Kaccāyana Vyākaraṇapāḷi, the oldest and one of the most important exegesis of the Pāḷi Grammar, as well as Pāḷi-Syām to Pāḷi-Roman phonetic transcriptions.
 The analysis confirmed that Syām-script edition, was in fact a linguistic innovation in phonetic transcription and syllabic segmentation for the Pāḷi Tipiṭaka publication a century ago.
 The "Chidchanok Mathematical Formulae", made it possible for the World Tipiṭaka Project to develop an automatic computer program for syllabic segmentation of the entire World Tipiṭaka Edition in forty-volumes.

 Chidchanok Mathematical Formulae 2014